stolksdorf/presto/README.md

 			description : "Age at which you'll make back your initial investment", type : Type.Number,
 			value : function(){
-				//'find' returns the first value from the chart where the internal function returns true
+				//'find' returns the first value from the table where the internal function returns true
-				//So it'll return the first year where the benefit base is greater then the ungaurded benefit var breakEvenAge = Chart.age.find(function(rowIndex, age){
+				//So it'll return the first year where the benefit base is greater then the ungaurded benefit var breakEvenAge = Table.age.find(function(rowIndex, age){
-					if(Chart.benefitBase[rowIndex] > Inputs.unguarded){
+					if(Table.benefitBase[rowIndex] > Inputs.unguarded){
 						return true;
 					}
 					return false;